 The black box is usually located in the truck’s cab, and it is typically mounted on the floor near the driver’s seat.
 The data recorded by the black box can be downloaded by a special device that is connected to the black box.
 The data can then be analyzed to help determine what happened in a truck accident.

 A lawyer can help get the information from a black box big-rig accident by filing a lawsuit and subpoenaing the trucking company for the black box data.
-The lawyer can also depose the truck driver and any witnesses to the accident and hire an accident reconstructionist if necessary to help interpret the black box data and determine what happened.
+The attorney can also depose the truck driver and any witnesses to the accident and hire an accident reconstructionist if necessary to help interpret the black box data and determine what happened.

-Hire a Lawyer After a Truck Accident
+Hire a NY Lawyer After a Truck Accident

-A truck accident lawyer may be able to prove that the truck driver was at fault for the accident.
+A New York truck accident attorney may be able to prove that the truck driver was at fault for the accident.
 The black box data may show that the truck driver was speeding at the time of the accident, or that he or she made an illegal lane change, which would indicate that the truck driver was not driving safely.
 The lawyer may also be able to obtain witnesses who saw the accident and can testify about what happened.
 Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 for an immediate consultation.